ionic-team/ionic-docs/docs/api/title.md

 ## Theming

 The collapsible large title should appear seamless in relation to the rest of your content.
-This means that the background color of the `ion-toolbar` that contains the collapsible large title should always match the background color of `ion-content`.
+This means that the background color of the toolbar containing the collapsible large title should always match the background color of the content.

 By default, the `ion-toolbar` that contains the standard title is hidden using `opacity: 0` and is progressively shown as you collapse the large title by scrolling.
 As a result, the background color that you see behind the standard title is actually the background color of `ion-content`.